Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

-(i) it is {\it complete} for smooth deformation families as well as for holomorphic deformation families (unmarked and marked), not only at $0$ but also at all points of $K$ (shrinking $K$ if necessary).
-For smooth deformation families, this can be derived from Proposition K1; but for holomorphic deformation families, it requires an extra-argument (see \cite{Ku1}).
+The {\it Kuranishi space} $K$ is the set of integrable structures in $W$.
+It is an analytic set.
+The {\it Kuranishi family} $\Cal K$ is the family obtained by endowing each fiber $X^{\text{diff}}\times\{\alpha\}$ of $X^{\text{diff}}\times K\to K$ with the corresponding complex structure encoded by $\alpha$.
+Moreover, it is a marked family.

-(ii) it is {\it versal} at $0$, i.e. complete in the previous sense with the additional property that its Zariski tangent space has dimension equal to the dimension of $H^1(X,\Theta)$.
-This last property may not be true at points different from $0$.
+The Kuranishi family is {\it complete} for smooth deformation families as well as for holomorphic deformation families (unmarked and marked), not only at $0$ but also at all points of $K$ (shrinking $K$ if necessary).
+Hence every deformation family $\Cal X$ of $X$ is locally isomorphic to the pull-back of $\Cal K$ by some map $f$ from its base space to the Kuranishi space.
+By abuse of notation, we write $\Cal X=f^*\Cal W$.
+If $\Cal X$ has a marking, then we ask the pull-back to respect the markings.